Tools & Supplies

 Our polarized film is laminated on both sides so it is thicker and won’t roll up like cheaper films.

-It also comes covered with a transparent protective coating on each side.
-For best results, please remove this coating (it just peels off!), which helps prevent scratching during shipment, before using the polarized film.
+It also comes covered with a transparent protective coating on each side to prevent scratching during shipping.
+For best results, please remove this coating (it just peels off!) before using the polarized film.

 Photo Transfer (Decal) Paper

 Photo Transfer Paper (also called Decal Paper) is used to create fusible decals from laser-printed artwork.

 Either photographs or drawings can be used.
 Black and white artwork works best.

 To use the paper you will need a laser printer that uses a black carbon-based toner cartridge.